Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/conceptual/microsoft-graph-api-app-authorization.md

 ```

 If the above request succeeds, Azure responds with a `302 Found` message to forward the call to the app's
 redirect URI for the app to receive the required access token.
-The forwarded URI, specified in the response's `Location` header,
-corresponds to the app's REPLY URI, with two query parameters, `code=...` and `session_state=...` appended to it.
+The forwarded URI, specified in the response's `Location` header, corresponds to the app's REPLY URL, with two query parameters, `code=...` and `session_state=...` appended to it.
 The following example shows an excerpt of such a response:

 ```no-highlight